CSI-Juan-Jimenez/CSI-Juan-Jimenez/Fan-Page.md

 <br>

 <p style = "text-indent: 2cm; font-family: Comic Sans MS; font-size:110%">
 Psivewri also makes gaming videos.
 He has played various games in his channel.
 He played Happy Wheels, Minecraft and many other games.
 His minecraft videos are the ones I like because he does some challenges like the underground survival series, which consisted of trying to survive without going to the surface.
-On some of his videos, he tries to game on old devices or very cheap ones, which are also fun to watch.
+On some of his videos, he tries to game on old or cheap devices, like when he gamed on a laptop from 2008.
 </p>

 <br>